SiMewL8/cryptocurrencies_m18/README.md

-# cryptocurrencies_m18
+# Crypto Currencies
-Analyze different cryptocurrencies to help convince firm investment in a cryptocurrency
+Analyze different cryptocurrencies to help convince firm investment in a cryptocurrency.

+## Challenege
+Use unsupervised learning to analyze data on the cryptocurrencies traded on the market.